Whissi/shorewall/Shorewall-common/README.txt

-This is the Shorewall Development 4.0 branch of CVS.
+This is the Shorewall-common Stable 4.0 branch of SVN.